stepan-a/dynare-steady-state-toolbox/README.md

 toolbox is far less efficient than Dynare in producing the `*_steadystate2.m` routine.
 The advantage is the additional flexibility.
-The user can use any matlab statement in the source file (loops, conditional structures, fixed point routines), add traps and/or return custom error flags.
+The user can use any matlab statement in the source file (loops, conditional constructs, fixed point routines, ...), add traps and/or return custom error flags.
 Note that the routine produced by this toolbox is as efficient as the one produced by Dynare from the `steady_state_model` block (only the generation of the `*_steadystate2.m` is slower, because this is done in Matlab/Octave rather than by the C++ preprocessor).
+The relative cost associated to the generation of the `*_steadystate2.m` is generally very marginal, when the model has to be estimated, or when one performs Monte Carlo analysis to elicite the prior distributions.

 The source files are covered by the GNU General Public Licence version 3 or later, see [here](LICENSE.md).